AthensFramework/SendGrid/README.md

 ```
 ...
-use UWDOEM\Framework\Etc\Settings;
+use Athens\Core\Etc\Settings;
 ...
 Settings::setDefaultEmailerClass('Athens\SendGrid\Emailer');
 ...
 ```

 That's it!
-If you provided the correct API key, you're now sending your emails with SendGrid!
+If you provided the correct API key, your Athens emails are now being sent with SendGrid!
 Check your SendGrid dashboard to confirm.

 Getting Involved
 ----------------